Inflation moderates to 2% at the start of the year in Catalonia

 The drop in prices in January is mainly explained by the cost of energy

 As for core inflation—which excludes energy and fresh food prices due to their greater volatility—this indicator remains stable at 2.6% for the third consecutive month.
-Regarding food, prices rose by 3% at the beginning of the year, with notable increases in products such as eggs (30.7%) and beef (16.3%).
+Food prices, which had previously been at the forefront of the price crisis, moderated their increase by one-tenth of a percentage point compared to December.